 As their needs become more complex, and the expectations of their users and customers become more demanding, forward-thinking organisations must evolve their digital strategy to stay ahead of their competitors and remain as efficient as possible.

 This guide will give you a complete overview of how headless websites can help you evolve your approach to digital.
-We’ll cover the fundamentals of headless CMS, key benefits, how headless compares to a traditional setup, and the situations in which headless might not actually be the right option.
+We’ll cover all of the fundamentals of headless CMS:

 What is a headless CMS?